27 Sep The Social Incubation of Ideas

-From Johnnie Moore comes this insightul summary of Steven Johnson’s TED talk.
-Johnson explores where and when ideas happen:
+Johnnie Moore shares this summary of Steven Johnson’s TED talk in which Johnson explores where and when ideas happen:

 He focuses on two ways innovation successes are misreported and misunderstood.